 The On The Go® Portable Water Deionizer product family is a low cost, simple way to DI water!
 These units are easy to hook up or remove depending on your application.
 Works great in the garage, laboratory, on the road or anywhere you need DI water.
 All compact and lightweight, we provide three models and multiple sizes to meet all the markets demands.
 Each unit contains premium high grade virgin resin.
 Unique, patent-pending design comes complete with the Deionizer, 4' high pressure hose, hand-held TDS meter, shut-off valve and a cap/plug for the inlet/outlet.

-A fast, simple and convenient refilling process is only offered by On The Go®!
+A fast, simple, and convenient refilling process is only offered by On The Go®!
 Only premium high grade virgin resin is used!
 These high grade resins meet the specifications required by major engineering companies.
-These products are used in the production of ultra pure water, preparation of condensate, radiation waste treatment and in the manufacture and purification of pharmaceutical products.
-Choose either one refill, 1 cu ft box providing four refills for the smaller size units or our larger capacity order quantities available including 5 CF fiberboard drums, 20 or 40 CF Gaylord boxes and even 35 CF supersacks.
-Each kit includes the resin, funnel, silicone lubricant, distributor cap and instructions making a quick and very simple 10 minute job on our mixed bed system design.
+These products are used in the production of ultra pure water, preparation of condensate, radiation waste treatment, and in the manufacture and purification of pharmaceutical products.
+Choose either one refill, 1 cu ft box providing four refills for the smaller size units, or our larger capacity order quantities available including 5 CF fiberboard drums, 20 or 40 CF Gaylord boxes, and even 35 CF supersacks.
+Each kit includes the resin, funnel, silicone lubricant, distributor cap, and instructions making a quick and very simple 10 minute job on our mixed bed system design.

 Ben Scherschel, Managing Partner

 Before forming On The Go® Portable Water Softener, LLC, Mr. Scherschel held senior executive positions at several manufacturing and automotive parts supplier companies.
-Mr. Scherschel was President/COO of Defiance Precision Products that had more than 500 employees and $55M in revenue.
+Mr. Scherschel was President/COO of Defiance Precision Products with more than 500 employees and $55M in revenue.
 Before Defiance, he was Chief Operating Officer of the Toledo/Defiance Group at Gentek, a $300M revenue auto parts supplier.
 Prior to Gentek, Mr. Scherschel was the Plant Manager of Delphi with 3700 employees and $750M in revenue.
-And before Delphi, he was Plant Manager at GM Power Train with 1000 employees and more than $400M in sales.
-He holds a BS in Mechanical Engineering from Purdue University and a Masters in Management from the University of Pittsburgh.
+And before Delphi, he was Plant Manager at GM Power Train with over 1000 employees and more than $400M in sales.
+He holds a B.S. in Mechanical Engineering from Purdue University and a Masters in Management from the University of Pittsburgh.

 Bruce Everson, Founding Partner

 Bruce Everson has held technical sales positions in the water softener business for more than fifteen years.
-He is certified with the Water Quality Association (WQA) and is an expert in water systems for commercial, industrial and medical applications.
+He is certified with the Water Quality Association (WQA) and is an expert in water systems for commercial, industrial, and medical applications.
 Bruce is an inventor at heart, with one patent pending and several new water product concepts in the works.

 Brian Underwood, Consulting Partner

 Brian has held leadership positions in a number of new successful ventures.
 He recently served as Vice President of Marketing at SignalWorks, a communication software company, where he played an instrumental role in growing the business and in the acquisition of the company by Cisco in May 2003.
-Before SignalWorks, Brian co-founded and was Vice President of Corporate Development for SideStep.
-Prior to SideStep, Brian co-founded and was Vice President of Marketing for Silicon Image, which held its initial public offering in October 1999.
-Early in Brian's career, he worked at Fortune 500 companies such as National Semiconductor, Chips & Technologies and General Electric.
+Before SignalWorks, Brian co-founded and served as Vice President of Corporate Development for SideStep.
+Prior to SideStep, Brian co-founded and served as Vice President of Marketing for Silicon Image, which held its initial public offering in October 1999.
+Early in Brian's career, he worked at Fortune 500 companies such as National Semiconductor, Chips & Technologies, and General Electric.
 Brian currently serves on the board of directors of Jigsaw Technologies, a productivity-optimization software company for the mining industry.
 He holds an M.S. in Materials Engineering from UC Davis and a B.S. in Metallurgical Engineering from Purdue University.